Jakob-Bach/Alternative-Feature-Selection/README.md

 ## Repo Structure

-At the moment, the repository consists of six Python files and four non-code files.
+At the moment, the repository contains six Python files and four non-code files.
 The non-code files are:

 - `.gitignore`: For Python development.